actions/actions-runner-controller/docs/QuickStartGuide.md

 :two: Next, Generate a Personal Access Token (PAT) for ARC to authenticate with GitHub.
-   - Login to GitHub account and Navigate to https://github.com/settings/tokens/new.
+   - Login to GitHub account and Navigate to "[Create new Token](https://github.com/settings/tokens/new)."
    - Select  **repo**.
    - Click **Generate Token** and then copy the token locally ( we’ll need it later).